tuda-parallel/FTIO/README.md

 ## License

 Distributed under the BSD 3-Clause License.
-See `LICENSE.txt` for more information.
+See [LISCENCE](./LICENSE) for more information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->